microsoft/PowerToys/doc/planning/awake.md

 >See pull request: [Awake - `PROMETHEAN_09082024`](https://github.com/microsoft/PowerToys/pull/34717)

 - Updating the initialization logic to make sure that settings are respected for proper group policy and single-instance detection.
+- [#34148] Fixed a bug from the previous release that incorrectly synchronized threads for shell icon creation and initialized parent PID when it was not parented.

 ### `VISEGRADRELAY_08152024` (August 15, 2024)